 But the words “in the past” are doing a lot of work here: While early-stage social movement incubation might be cost-effective, it’s unclear whether it’s as cost-effective to give to an activist group once it’s already achieved national attention.
 The same research notes that in countries with existing high levels of climate concern, broadly trying to increase that concern may be less effective than in previous years; now, it might be more promising to focus on climate advocacy in countries with much lower baseline support for this issue.

 Aside from donating, there are many other ways you can help

-It’s worth noting that there are plenty of ways to use your skills to combat climate change.
+There are plenty of ways to use your skills to tackle the climate emergency.
 And many don’t cost a cent.

 If you’re a writer or artist, you can use your talents to convey a message that will resonate with people.
 If you’re a religious leader, you can give a sermon about climate and run a collection drive to support one of the groups above.
 If you’re a teacher, you can discuss this issue with your students, who may influence their parents.
 If you’re a good talker, you can go out canvassing for a politician you believe will make the right choices on climate.

-You can, of course, also volunteer with an activist group — whether it’s Extinction Rebellion, the Sunrise Movement, or Greta Thunberg’s Fridays for Future — and put your body in the street to nonviolently disrupt business as usual and demand change.
+You can, of course, also volunteer with an activist group and put your body in the street to nonviolently disrupt business as usual and demand change.